 Ukemi can be understood to literally mean; receiving body , or receive with the body.
 It is what uke (受) ; whoever receives the technique; does when nage (投げ - thrower) or tori (取り- grabber) applies a technique.

-Once you have an understanding of the basic principles, with a bit of practice, you will then progress by being thrown gently, by which, you learn in a very unique way, the mechanics of the throw being used and how best to accomodate your body to it in your ukemi.
+Once you have an understanding of the basic principles, with a bit of practice, you will then progress by being thrown gently, by which, you learn in a very unique way, the mechanics of the throw being used and how best to accommodate your body to it in your ukemi.
 At the start, expect your body to rebel against the unfamiliar feeling of disturbed balance and movement in an upside down position toward the mat.

 Flexibility is the ability to stretch, twist, and bend the body.
 The more the body flexes with the force of a throw, the more you will feel a sense of controlled connection to the power of the throw and the more possibilities you gain to avert injury.
-Safe and enjoyable ukemi also necessitates conditioning which comes only with with frequent practice so that your body learns how to accomodate and best absorb and control contact with the mat.
+Safe and enjoyable ukemi also necessitates conditioning which comes only with frequent practice so that your body learns how to accommodate and best absorb and control contact with the mat.
 Ukemi is all about receiving technique gracefully, under your own terms so that you can rise up to continue training with ease.

 Trust: There is a trust between Tori and Uke.
 When you are taking ukemi, you accept that you will be placed in a vulnerable position, so you need to trust your partner to apply technique in a controlled manner with only necessary force and speed to allow you both to learn and practice safely.
 Always talk to your tori and create a good training dialog.

 Blend and Cooperate.
 Learn to blend with and not resist tori’s technique.
-Your partner will appreciate your co-operation because it helps him/her to work on better technique and you will find that tori will need to use less force, making ukemi easier to learn and perform.
+Your partner will appreciate your co-operation because it helps him/her to work on better technique and you will find that Tori will need to use less force, making ukemi easier to learn and perform.
 Resistance while learning technique in kata, kekarigeiko or Ninin-dori does not help you or your partner.
-Physical resistance is reserved for randori practice where you can test your, and your opponents, technique and avoidance at different levels.
+Physical resistance is reserved for randori practice where you can test your, and your opponents, technique, and avoidance at different levels.